What is Aptos?

 Aptos is one of the fastest L1 chains in both senses, outperforming most competitors.
 Its TTF is less than one second, ranking it among ultra-fast chains like Avalanche and Fantom.
 Under perfect conditions, its TPS could reach an industry-leading 160,000.

 So how does Aptos achieve these speeds?
 There are several key features that make it happen.

 First, Aptos decoupled the consensus mechanism from the execution pipeline.
 This means that transactions can be organized almost like an assembly line, with consensus and execution occurring separately and optimized for simultaneous speed.
 Aptos also improved the HotStuff BFT engine to validate most transactions in just two network trips.
 This is far faster than the many rounds of voting other consensus mechanisms require to securely validate transactions.
 Finally, Aptos storage and data structures are optimized to improve speed and keep fees low.

 Aptos bills itself as “the safest and most scalable Layer 1 blockchain.”
 “Safe” is easy to understand, but what does “scalable” mean?
 It refers to the ability of a system to “cope and perform well under an increased or expanding workload or scope.”
-As global adoption of blockchains accelerates, the performance requirements of those increases exponentially.
-As crypto and DeFi are used to replace fiat currencies, traditional payment systems, and institutional banking, as NFTs become even more popular and valuable, and as DAOs are used to run more and larger organizations, the stakes only get higher.
+As global adoption of blockchains accelerates, their performance requirements increase exponentially.
+NFTs are becoming even more popular as crypto and DeFi are used to replace fiat currencies, traditional payment systems, and institutional banking.
+And the stakes are only getting higher as DAOs are used to run more and larger organizations.